#include

 and export

-statements, partitions, submodules, how to combine modules with legacy code, and more.For a long time, the #include
+statements, partitions, submodules, how to integrate modules with legacy code, and more.For a long time, the #include

 directive has been the primary way we import functionality from C++ libraries and organize more significant projects.
-However, it is an excessively crude approach, effectively copying all the code from one source file and pasting it to another.
+However, it is a crude approach, effectively copying all the code from one source file and pasting it to another.
 As we covered previously, this has some issues:

 #pragma once